JeffersonLab/ersap-grpc/README.md

 The delay time between events sent is 5 millisec, but the processing time on the receiver is 6.5 millisec for each event, thus the fifo gradually fills on the tester.

-### Extra Files

-The **lb_cplane_async.cc/h** files are included as a place to start for asynchronous communication between control plane and backend.
-They currently only use synchronous communication but could be modified in the future.

 ### Setting up the Environment

-The **setupgrpc** file helps sets up the environment for compilation, installation, and running.
+The **setup3.carl** file helps sets up the environment for compilation, installation, and running.
 Be sure to modify **GRPC_INSTALL_DIR** to point to the grpc installation directory.
 It should contain grpc libs and includes.